raspibolt/raspibolt/raspibolt_faq.md

 ## How to upgrade Bitcoin Core?
 The latest release can be found on the Github page of the Bitcoin Core project.
-Make sure to read the Release Notes, as these can include importantupgrade information.
+Make sure to read the Release Notes, as these can include important upgrade information.
 https://github.com/bitcoin/bitcoin/releases

 * You might want to create a [backup of your system](raspibolt_65_system-recovery.md) first.